Is It A Sin to Change Churches?

 The irony is that churches change.
 Many families who made the decision to put a specific church ahead of their own family’s future twenty or thirty years ago are in different churches now, anyway, because of an unscriptural doctrinal shift, an abusive new pastor, or some other quite understandable reason to shake the dust off their heels.

 The article in question also says that Christians should: “Consider, at some point in your life, committing to a church long-term.”
 This implies that anyone who would consider a career move, more education, or a geographic relocation more important than membership in his or her present church is a “floater,” who’s never considered committing long-term to a church at all.
-But the people who are in the most danger from this innocuous-sounding plea to consider putting the present needs and role of their church ahead of the long-term needs of their family are the ones who are in the most danger of making decisions that will hurt their family in the long run.
+But the people who are in the most danger from this innocuous-sounding plea to consider putting the present needs of their church ahead of the long-term needs of their family are the ones who are in the most danger of making decisions that will hurt their family in the long run.

 Who’s to say what the right decision is for you?
 You are, hopefully in conjunction with prayer and Godly counsel from someone who is objective enough to give you good advice.
 If anyone tells you “it’s not your call,” you have your answer.
 Run, do not walk.